q335r49/microviche/README.md

 **q** | Quit
 _\* Movement keys take a count (capped a 99), For example, 3j is the same as jjj._

-You can also use the mouse to pan.
-Mouse clicks are associated with the very first letter of the label, so it might be helpful to prepend a marker, eg, '+ Chapter 1', so you have something to aim at.
+You can also use the mouse to pan and select.
+Mouse clicks are associated with the location of the very first letter of the label (which will never be hidden), so it might be helpful to prepend a marker, eg, '+ Chapter 1'.
 To facilitate navigating with the mouse only, the map can be activated with a mouse drag that ends at the top left corner and can be closed by a click at the top left corner.
 To summarize:

 Mouse | Action
 --- | ---